Cultural Triangle of Sri Lanka : Places to Visit

+Have you heard of the cultural triangle Sri Lanka?
+It’s a must-visit destination in Sri Lanka, filled with fascinating ancient ruins and historical sites.
 Now known as the Cultural Triangle Sri Lanka, the northern plains of Sri Lanka were traditionally referred to as Rajarata, or “The King’s Land”.
 This triangle served as the crucible of early Sinhalese civilization.
 Centred on the great cities of Anuradhapura and Polonnaruwa, whose grandiose monuments still serve as potent reminders of the golden age of Sinhalese civilization.

 I ended up spending 3 days touring the cultural triangle of Sri Lanka & my total expense was 70 USD.
 Here’s a cultural triangle Sri Lanka map for you to get an idea of the location.

 Dambulla boasts of being the largest town in the Matale district of Sri Lanka.
-Dotted with a host of local eateries in the centre and a few retreats/resorts in the outskirts.
+Dotted with a host of local eateries in the centre and a few retreats/resorts on the outskirts.
 You can catch an Aircon bus numbered- 41/42/43 for an LKR 300, entry to the caves is free.

 I found a quaint place run by a lovely family just about 1 km from the bus stop.
 It was about 3 km from Dambulla Golden Temple (Dambulla Caves).
 I would highly suggest this place, for the sheer hospitality of the family.
-All it took was a sudden heavy shower, an exchange of smiles and the mutual love for dogs.
+All it took was a sudden heavy shower, an exchange of smiles and a mutual love for dogs.
 They were kind enough to invite me in and as all mothers do, she fed me well.
-Book the Sujatha Tourist Inn if you are looking for a budget stay in Dmabulla.
+Book the Sujatha Tourist Inn if you are looking for a budget stay in Dambulla.
 Find the list of all the recommended budget stays in Sri Lanka on my blog.

-A place I would I ask everyone to visit!
+A place I would ask everyone to visit!
 For many, it is just a destroyed kingdom, but for me, it was close to an architectural marvel.
 Many also skip this due to the enormously high fee.
 Lucky for me it is half the cost for all SAARC nations; make sure to carry your passport along as proof.
-Entry costed- USD 15 (after discount).
+Entry cost- USD 15 (after discount).

 To get here from Dambulla I hopped on a passing bus which dropped me somewhere on the main road, about a 1 km walk from Sigiriya’s entrance.
-One can take a tuk tuk as well – LKR 800 is a good bargain.
+One can take a tuk-tuk as well – LKR 800 is a good bargain.